 Now, you can click on the specific folder and check if you get the error or not.

-YOu can opt for this solution which will verify if there is any conflicting software that is causing the error.
-One such example of a conflicting software, is an antivirus.
+You can opt for this solution which will verify if there is any conflicting software that is causing the error.
+One such example of conflicting software is an antivirus.
 Do the following:

 Use the “Windows” and the “R” key on the keyboard to open the “Run” box.
 Now, in the” Run” box, type “misconfig” and hit the ‘Enter” button or click on the “OK” option.
 Under the tab of “General” choose the “Selective Startup” button.